deeprob/Computational-Methods-mAb-CHOcells/README.md

 # What files will I add eventually?
 1. While I have added a basic 1-hidden layer Neural Network model that is coded from scratch, I will add a more advanced multiple hidden layer Neural Network model.
 2. Right now, the model is static.
 I plan to make it dynamic with the help of a time series model.
 This will also be added soon.
-3. One of the reasons why I want the model to be dynamic is that I can control it using Reinforcement Learning.
+3. One of the reasons why I want the model to be dynamic is to control it using Reinforcement Learning.
 I will look into that in the future.
 # Licensing and rights.
 As of this moment, this is not an open-source project.
 So you can admire or criticize the model or the data but you cannot copy, modify or use it for your own benefit.
 But eventually, I will make it open-source.